How the Xcel Whole Home Efficiency Program Works (2026 Update)

 Essentially, Whole Home Efficiency rewards you for tackling multiple projects in a coordinated way, maximizing your rebate dollars.
 The whole home efficiency rebate's 25% bonus rebate is provided as a check to homeowners and cannot be assigned to contractors.

-The bonus 25% is added to your rebate check from Xcel after you've completed the three measures.
+The bonus is added to your rebate check from Xcel after you've completed the three measures.
 You don't need to apply separately for it; it will automatically be calculated when your contractor submits the Whole Home Efficiency rebate application.
-For example, if you had a $400 rebate for insulation, your check would include an extra $100 (25%) for a total of $500.
+For example, a $400 insulation rebate adds an extra $100 (25%) for a total of $500.
+A 4-ton cold-climate heat pump earning $9,000 in Xcel rebates gets a $750 Whole Home bonus, which is 25% of its standard portion (4 heating tons × $750), for $9,750 total.

 Qualifying Measures and Rebates